Francisco Menéndez (Black soldier)

 Francisco Menéndez (c.
 1704 – after 1763) was a free Black militiaman and privateer who served the Spanish Empire and helped escaped slaves gain their freedom in Spanish Florida.
 He was a leader of Fort Mose, the first free Black settlement in North America.

-Born in The Gambia in West Africa, Menéndez was captured and sold into slavery, being purchased by European slave traders and shipped across the Atlantic to British Carolina.
-He escaped into Spanish Florida soon after, taking advantage of the Spanish policy which granted freedom to fugitive slaves from the British Southern Colonies.
+Born to the Mandinka people of the Gambia, West Africa, Menéndez was captured and sold into slavery, being purchased by European slave traders and transported across the Atlantic to the British colony of Carolina.
+He escaped into Spanish Florida soon after, taking advantage of the Spanish policy which granted freedom to fugitive slaves from British North America.
 Menéndez enlisted in the Spanish colonial militia, and successfully petitioned for the freedom of himself and 31 others.
 He moved into Gracia Real de Santa Teresa de Mose (Fort Mose), which had been established as a settlement and military outpost for free people of color by the Spanish governor Manuel de Montiano.
 After participating in numerous conflicts, Menéndez was recognized by the Spanish Crown for his loyalty and courage.
 He eventually retired in Havana, after founding the village of San Agustín de la Nueva Florida (Ceiba Mocha) in Cuba.

 Fort Mose has since been designated as a National Historic Landmark and a World Heritage Site, as it was the first officially recognized community of free Blacks in what is now the United States.

 African birth

 Menéndez's original name is unknown.
-He was likely born in part of the Mali Empire along the Gambia River in Africa.
+He was likely born along the Gambia River in Africa.
 He was of Mandinka descent.
-Sometime between 1709 and 1711, he was captured, sold by slave traders, and probably shipped to the Province of Carolina (a British colony at the time) during a period of significantly increased importation of enslaved Africans.
+Sometime between 1709 and 1711, he was captured, sold by slave traders, and probably shipped to the British colony of Carolina during a period of significantly increased importation of enslaved Africans.